astral-keks/commandry/README.md

   Starts MCP server on `http://localhost:<port>/sse`.

 Options:
-  --script-directory <script-directory> (REQUIRED)  Directory containing PowerShell scripts to be included.
+  --scan-directory <scan-directory>  Directory to scan for PowerShell scripts with non-empty .DESCRIPTION and .ROLE set to 'MCP tool'.
+  --scan-module <scan-module>        PowerShell module to scan for PowerShell functions with non-empty .DESCRIPTION and .ROLE set to 'MCP tool'.
   --port <port>                      Port to listen on. [default: 3001] --version                          Show version information -?, -h, --help                     Show help and usage information
 ```

 **Features:**
 - HTTP endpoint at `http://localhost:<port>/sse`
 - Server-Sent Events for real-time communication
+- Supports scanning multiple directories and PowerShell modules
+- Automatic discovery of scripts and functions with proper MCP tool metadata

 ## PowerShell Integration

-### Script Discovery and Execution
+### Script and Function Discovery and Execution

 CommandR automatically discovers PowerShell scripts (`.ps1` files) in the specified directory and converts them into MCP tools.
-Each script becomes a tool with:
+It also discovers PowerShell functions defined within `.psm1` files and converts them into MCP tools.
+Each script and function becomes a tool with:

-- **Tool Name**: Derived from the script filename (without `.ps1` extension)
+- **Tool Name**: Derived from the script filename (without `.ps1` extension) or function name or from the Name property defined in .NOTES section of the help block
 - **Parameters**: Extracted from PowerShell parameter definitions
 - **Metadata**: Parsed from comment-based help blocks